Justin-Blu3berry/Hominid-Phylo-Tree/CONCEPT.md

 Now feed all of the newick trees into a helper function that compares the groups these trees formed, write output into a plaintext report in the outputs/ directory
 ```

+# Complexity and Bottlenecks
+Analyze the time and space complexity of your algorithm in terms of relevant parameters (e.g., sequence length, number of reads, number of states).
+Identify the most expensive parts of the algorithm and discuss:
+When performance might become a problem.
+Any ideas you have for mitigating performance issues (e.g., pruning, indexing, approximate methods)?

+# Validation and Testing Plan
+Describe how you plan to test your implementation:
+At least one small, hand-crafted example where you know or can reason about the correct answer.
+At least one synthetic or real dataset for stress testing.
+Explain:
+What results do you expect from these tests?
+What would constitute evidence that the algorithm is behaving incorrectly?
+Outline the kinds of automated tests you will implement (e.g., unit tests for subfunctions, end-to-end tests, property/invariant checks).